413x5/mx-wcc24-rs/game-interface-contract/README.md

       *ESDTNFTTransfer@4348415241435445522d646366353235@23@01@000000000000000005005da6fd06e116c6cf6951fe964a61a9c70b415f6d9044`@6465706f7369744368617261637465724e6674`*

-    - You can now send the NFT to the contract by clickting the **Send NFT** button
+    - You can now send the NFT to the contract using the **Send NFT** button

    #### - Deposit Tool NFT